punitxdev/telecom_customer_churn_prediction/README.md

 4. Export the trained model with `joblib.dump(model, "churning_customer.pkl")`.

 Important: The deployed Flask application expects the same feature names and preprocessing logic used during training.
 If the notebook preprocessing changes, update `FEATURE_NAMES` and the transformation logic in `app.py` accordingly.

-## Notes and Limitations

-- The model is trained on a public historical dataset and should be validated before use in a real business environment.
-- The prediction output is a probability estimate, not a guaranteed customer outcome.
-- The application currently uses manually coded preprocessing in `app.py`.
-For production use, consider saving a complete preprocessing and model pipeline together.
-- No authentication, database storage, or audit logging is included.
-- Model performance should be monitored and retrained if customer behavior or business conditions change.

 ## Technology Stack